boyugou/boyugou.github.io/index.md

 ## About Me

 I am a Ph.D. student at The Ohio State University.
-I'm now working on **AI Agents** in [OSUNLP Group](https://twitter.com/osunlp), co-advised by [Prof. Yu Su](https://ysu1989.github.io/) and [Prof. Huan Sun](https://u.osu.edu/ihudas/people/).
-Before joining OSU, I obtained my bachelor’s degree in Computer Science from ShanghaiTech University in Shanghai, China, where I was advised by [Prof. Kewei Tu](https://faculty.sist.shanghaitech.edu.cn/faculty/tukw/) about Structure Prediction in NLP.
+I'm working on **AI Agents** in [OSUNLP Group](https://twitter.com/osunlp), co-advised by [Prof. Yu Su](https://ysu1989.github.io/) and [Prof. Huan Sun](https://u.osu.edu/ihudas/people/).
+Before joining OSU, I obtained my bachelor’s degree in Computer Science from ShanghaiTech University in Shanghai, China, where I was advised by [Prof. Kewei Tu](https://faculty.sist.shanghaitech.edu.cn/faculty/tukw/) on Structure Prediction in NLP.

 ## Research Interests

-I'm broadly interested in **AI Agents** (general-purpose agents and ones in specific domains) and **Foundation Models** (Large Language Models and Large Multimodal Models).
+I'm broadly interested in **AI Agents** (general-purpose agents and domain-specific agents) and **Foundation Models** (Large Language Models and Large Multimodal Models).

-Specifically, I'm currently working on autonomous GUI (web/mobile/desktop) agents.
+Currently, I'm working on autonomous GUI (web/mobile/desktop) agents.

 If you share any similar interests, feel free to email me to discuss ideas and potential collaboration.